trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ApiServiceRecipesDataModel.md

 ## Classes
 ### ExampleObject

-example of how to model a nested json object
+example of how to model a nested JSON object

 #### Fields